-Marietta Orlowski, Ph.D., MCHES, is an associate professor in the Department of Community Health and serves as the director of the heath promotion and education concentration in the Master of Public Health program.
-She was a 2005 recipient of the Wright State University Presidential Award for Excellence in Early Career Achievement and a 2010 recipient of the Outstanding Faculty Member in the MPH program.
+Marietta Orlowski, Ph.D., MCHES, is an associate professor in the Department of Population & Public Health Sciences and serves as director of the heath promotion and education concentration in the Master of Public Health program.
+In May 2016, the Ohio Public Health Association recognized her for Distinguished Service in Health Education.
 Dr. Orlowski’s research involves health behavior measurement and risk reduction in children and adolescents.
-She collaborated with a local school district in a federally funded project to increase the activity level of children, and has been invited to the Centers for Disease Control and Prevention to present her research in tobacco prevention.
-She enjoys working with graduate students on community-based public health projects and many of these students have presented their work at national and state conferences.
+She collaborates with local school districts on federally funded projects to improve school-based nutrition, and has been invited to the Centers for Disease Control and Prevention to present her research in tobacco prevention.
+Dr. Orlowski enjoys working with graduate students on community-based evaluation projects and many of these students have presented their work at national and state conferences.

 - Social and Behavioral Determinants of Health